 Use deep links when promoting specific products and services.
 Deep links are a convenient way for your contacts to access this content with one tap, without having to navigate in-app menus and use the search functionality to get there.

-You can provide a fallback URL in the event your deep link is prevented from opening specific content within the app.
+You can provide a fallback URL if your deep link is prevented from opening specific content within the app.
 This is a failsafe measure designed to more gracefully handle unforeseen interruptions in content delivery associated with the deep link.

 Use the Preview as and Send Test tools to visualize your push notification before sending the campaign to your contacts.
 We recommend using these features extensively to help you compose attractive push notifications that are compatible with a wide range of devices.